-Upon power up, MTBASIC links TIMER 0 to the internal multitasking handler, and links COM 0 (ASCI 1) to its internal communications handler.
-If other interrupts are desired to be linked to a task or if it is desired to redirect the TIMER 0 or COM 0 interrupts to a task instead of their default links, the VECTOR statement must be used.
+Upon power up, MTBASIC links RST 7.5 to the internal multitasking handler.
+If other interrupts are desired to be linked to a task or if it is desired to redirect the RST 7.5 interrupt to a task instead of its default link, the VECTOR statement must be used.
 The format of the VECTOR statement is as follows: